Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The Yankees pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Yankees have the sixth-ranked team ERA across all league pitching staffs (3.94).
+- The Yankees' 3.93 team ERA ranks seventh across all MLB pitching staffs.

-- Yankees pitchers combine to surrender 170 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Yankees pitchers combine to rank 15th in baseball in home runs given up (170 total, 1.2 per game).

-- In his last appearance on Thursday against the Detroit Tigers, the righty tossed 4 2/3 innings, giving up three earned runs while surrendering six hits.
+- In his last time out on Saturday, the left-hander threw five innings against the Houston Astros, allowing two earned runs while surrendering three hits.

-- The 27-year-old has amassed an ERA of 4.56, with 8.9 strikeouts per nine innings, in 28 games this season.
-Opponents are batting .267 against him.
+- In nine games this season, the 30-year-old has an ERA of 5.70, with 7.8 strikeouts per nine innings.
+Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.